polanaut/jk_jikong_bms_can_rpi_Venus_OS/README.md

 # Story
 I am in the process of installing a leisure batter in our van.

-The idea is to have the Victron MPPT, DC-DC Charger and DIY LiFePo4 battery connected to rasperry pi with Venus OS, to allow for system monitoring via the VRM Portal.
+The idea is to have the Victron MPPT, DC-DC Charger and DIY LiFePo4 battery connected to raspberry pi with Venus OS, to allow for system monitoring via the VRM Portal.

 There are some learnings that I wanted to share.